pb319/Multivariate_Procedures_with_R/README.md

 - **Topics Covered:**
     - Introduction to Multivariate Normal
     - Chi-Square Distribution, t, F
+    - Estimation of Parameter
+    - Introduction to Point and Interval Estimation
-    - MLE on Multivariate Normal
+    - Estimation using MLE on Multivariate Normal Parameters

 ***